Schinderhannes bartelsi: Ecology

-The preserved contents of its digestive tract are typical of those of other predators', and this lifestyle is supported by the raptorial nature of the spiny frontal appendages and the size of the eyes.
-Schinderhannes may have been a swimmer (nekton), propelling itself with the long flaps attached to its head, and using its shorter flaps on the 11th segment to steer.
+The preserved contents of its digestive tract are similar to those of other predatory arthropods, and this lifestyle is supported by the raptorial nature of the spiny frontal appendages and the size of the eyes.
+Schinderhannes may have been an active swimmer (nekton), propelling itself with the long flaps attached to its head, and using its shorter flaps on the 11th segment to steer.
 These flaps presumably derived from the lateral flaps of Cambrian radiodonts that used lobes along their sides to swim, but lacked the specializations as seen in Schinderhannes.

-Significance
+Classification

-As a Devonian radiodont, Schinderhannes's discovery was most significant because of the huge range extension of the radiodonts it caused: the group was only previously known from lagerstätten of the lower-to-middle Cambrian, 100 million years before.
-This underlined the utility of lagerstätten like the Hunsrück Slate: these exceptionally preserved fossil horizons may be the only available opportunity to observe non-mineralised forms.
+As an Early Devonian radiodont, the discovery of Schinderhannes was significant for extending the known range of the group, since the latest definitive radiodonts were only known from the Early Ordovician, at least 66 million years before.
+This underlined the utility of lagerstätten like the Hunsrück Slate, as the exceptionally preserved fossil horizons may be the only available opportunity to observe non-mineralised forms.

 The discovery of Schinderhannes has also prompted novel hypothesis about the classification of basal arthropods.
-One classification scheme has Schinderhannes sister to the euarthropods (crown or 'true' arthropods) instead of other radiodonts, based on the characters which interpreted to be euarthropod-like (e.g. tergite, biramous appendage).
+One classification scheme has Schinderhannes sister to the euarthropods (crown or 'true' arthropods) instead of other radiodonts, based on the characters which interpreted to be euarthropod-like (e.g. sclerotized tergite, biramous appendage).
 This would mean that the euarthropod lineage evolved from a paraphyletic grade of radiodonts, and that the group of basal arthropods with 'great/frontal appendages' are not a natural grouping, and the biramous appendages of arthropods may then have arisen through fusion of radiodont lateral flaps and gills.
 However, this scenario had been challenged by later investigations, as the putative euarthropod-like features were questioned to be rather radiodont-like characters (e.g. soft trunk cuticle, setal blades and paired flap muscles).
-Phylogenetic analysis with focus on Radiodonta also repeatedly placed Schinderhannes within the radiodont family Hurdiidae.
+Phylogenetic analysis has repeatedly placed Schinderhannes within the radiodont family Hurdiidae.

+Some researchers have remained skeptical of its taxonomic identity, questioning whether it is a hurdiid.
+In 2021, Zhu and colleagues argued that while the frontal appendages resemble those of radiodonts, the trunk anatomy of Schinderhannes is significantly different from the typical radiodont body plan, indicating that the hurdiid assignment should remain questionable before intermediate forms were discovered.
+In 2023, Potin and Daley suggested restudy of the material should be done to confirm with certainty its classification within Hurdiidae.
+Further studies such as those from Moysiuk and Caron in 2025 have subsequently recovered it as a basal hurdiid.